sethcg/Electron-Argos-Translate/README.md

 ---
 ## :warning: Attention:
 This project was fun to make, but I will likely not be able to respond to issues or pull requests (definitely not quickly).
-Please if you run into an issue or would like a new feature, clone to repository and improve it yourself.
+Please if you run into an issue or would like a new feature, clone the repository and improve it yourself.

 ---
 ## Developer Notes: